 The Cystic fibrosis transmembrane regulator (CFTR) gene located on chromosome 7 encodes CFTR protein - a protein that is involved in transportation of chloride ions and water molecules across cell membranes.
 CFTR is a member of the ATP-binding cassette family of membrane transport proteins but appears to be unique within this family by functioning as an ion channel rather than an active transporter protein.

-Mutations in the gene that disrupt the proper folding of the protein lead to loss of chloride ion transport.
-This, consequently results in a disruption of the chloride and water balance required to maintain the thin mucus in the airway and digestive tract.
-In addition, non-functional CFTR gene also lead to defects in the sodium ion channel, ENaC, leading to further loss of water in the upper airway.
-The mucus, therefore, gets thickened and sticky, leading to the characteristic signs and symptoms of Cystic Fibrosis (CF).
-CFTR gene mutations have also been implicated in the disorder Congenital Bilateral Absence of the Vas Deferens (CBAVD), characterized by an absence of vas deferens since birth.
-Interestingly, studies have indicated that mutations in the CFTR gene could also protect carriers against Salmonella typhi, the bacteria causing typhoid fever.
+Mutations in the CFTR gene is associated with Cystic fibrosis (CF).
+These mutations disrupt the chloride ion transport required to maintain the viscosity of mucus in the respiratory, digestive, and reproductive systems.
+The build-up of highly viscous mucus in different organs leads to the manifestation of signs and symptoms characteristic to CF. CFTR gene mutations have also been implicated in Congenital bilateral absence of the vas deferens (CBAVD), characterized by an absence of vas deferens since birth.
+Studies have indicated that mutations in the CFTR gene could protect carriers against Salmonella typhi, the bacteria that causes typhoid fever.

 [See also: Egypt > Wahab et al., 2004; Syria > Wahab et al., 2002].